 Accounts receivable are stated at the amount management expects to collect from outstanding balances at year end.
 Management provides for probable uncollectible amounts through a provision for bad debt expense when necessary and an adjustment to an allowance based on its assessment of the current status of individual accounts.
-Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to expense.
-Balances that are still outstanding after management has used reasonable collection efforts are written off through a change to expense to the allowance and a credit to accounts receivable.
+Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to expense to the allowance and a credit to accounts receivable.